Frequently Asked Questions (FAQ)

 What do I Need?

 Climbing and Rappelling: EWG will provide harnesses, helmets and all related equipment.
-Tennis shoes/sneakers are recommended.
+Hiking shoes/sneakers are recommended.
 No sandals, flip-flops or crocs.
 Clients must wear sneakers, tennis shoes or any closed toed shoe.
 Open shoes are more susceptible to injury on rock terrain.

 EWG will provide snowshoeing or hiking equipment.
 Temperatures vary so layering clothing thru the day is common, especially ascending.
 Typical ski clothing is best with an extra layer or down jacket in your backpack.
 Sunglasses or ski goggles are highly recommended.
 A backpack for your own water, snacks, sunscreen, camera and space for extra layers It is better to have clothes to put on than none at all if the temperature drops.
 There are privy bathrooms at the trailhead/parking lot and no fee for parking.